 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-ICSOutlier — by Klaus Nordhausen, a year ago
+ICSOutlier — by Klaus Nordhausen, 2 years ago

 Outlier Detection Using Invariant Coordinate Selection